Skip to main content

 }

-Note: PATCH only accepts the status field.
-To update other fields (email, custom fields, lists, tags), use PUT with the complete contact object.
+• PATCH only accepts the status field.
+To update other fields (email, custom fields, lists, tags), use PUT (see Step 5).

 5. Replace a contact (full update)